Mike Jones (boxer): Professional career

 Mike Jones made his professional boxing debut on December 16, 2005 at the age of 22 against Jason Thompson who he would defeat by a second round technical knockout.
 By May 2007 Jones had compiled a record of 7-0, all by knockout no later than the third round.
 It was around this time that Jones was featured on the undercard of the Hugo Fidel Cazares vs. Wilfrido Valdez fight.

 On August 29, 2008, Jones defeated Juliano Ramos to win the vacant NABA Welterweight title.

 On April 17, 2010, Jones defeated Hector Munoz to defend his NABA title but also to win the vacant WBO NABO welterweight title.

 On November 13, 2010, Jones fought in Arlington, Texas vs. Jesus Soto Karass, on the undercard of Manny Pacquiao vs. Antonio Margarito.
 Many argued Karass was the winner, but the decision went the way of Jones.
 A rematch was made and Jones won.

 Before the fight, Jones did a little mitt work with Floyd Mayweather Sr. "Floyd Mayweather said that with both hands, Mike is the hardest-hitting welterweight that he has ever worked the mitts with, and that he hits harder than Thomas Hearns," said Vaughn Jackson.
 "He said that if he continues to hit that way, then no welterweight will stand, and that includes Soto-Karass."

 On December 3, 2011, Jones defeated Sebastian Andres Lujan by unanimous decision in an IBF Welterweight Title Eliminator.
 The fight took place at Madison Square Garden on the under card of Miguel Cotto vs Antonio Margarito II.

 On June 9, 2012, Mike Jones fought Randall Bailey on the Pacquiao vs. Bradley undercard.
 Jones was knocked down in the 10th and stopped in the 11th round by veteran Bailey.
 After a two-year layoff, Jones came back against Jaime Herrera.
-Jones lost that fight as well and has not fought since.
+Jones lost that fight as well and has not fought since, maintaining a professional record of 26-2, 19 KOs.

+On October 12, 2025, Mike Jones was officially inducted into the Pennsylvania Boxing Hall of Fame as part of the Class of 2025 in the category of Modern Era Boxer: Welterweight / World Title Challenger.
+Jones was additionally honored by being the sole inductee introduced by Judge Jacqui Frazier-Lyde due to Jones' history of training Frazier-Lyde, as well as Jones' relationship with her father Joe Frazier and other members of the Frazier family.
+The ceremony took place at the Philadelphia Ballroom.
+Jones attended the event with his fiancée, daughters, and other family members.